-The Company provides software development to support the professional Financial Planners under fixed-price contracts.
+The Company provides software to support the professional Financial Planners under fixed-price contracts.
 Revenue is recognised based on the actual service provided to the end of the reporting period.
 Revenue is recognised in the amount to which services have been rendered at a point in time.
-Customers are invoiced twice a month and consideration is payable when invoiced.
+Customers are invoiced monthly and consideration is payable when invoiced.